-WINE-MATE packaged central-ducted cooling system is shipped ready for use only after a certified refrigeration technician has properly installed the system.
+WINE~MATE split system is shipped as components and is ready for use only after a certified refrigeration technician has properly installed the system.
 Proper installation is critical.
 Vinotemp can only warrant the quality of the components.
-The installation of the system must be warranted by the installer.
+The installation and proper operation of the system must be warranted by the installer.
 Installation of the system must be done in accordance with all state and local building and electrical codes.